 12.)
 Marsvinsholm Castle

-A long time ago, Marsvinsholm Castle in Southern Sweden was part of (modern-day) Denmark and built for the Royal family (still surprised that Denmark hasn’t asked for it back yet) ;-).
-The castle itself has been restored quite a few times and now stands proud for us all to enjoy.
+A long time ago, Marsvinsholm Castle in Southern Sweden was part of (modern-day) Denmark and built for the Royal family (still surprised that Denmark hasn’t asked for it back yet).